zulip/zulip/templates/zerver/api/server-settings.md

   indicates whether the authentication method is enabled on this server.
 * `zulip_version`: the version of Zulip running in the server.
 * `push_notifications_enabled`: whether mobile/push notifications are enabled.
+* `is_incompatible`: whether the Zulip client that has sent a request to this endpoint is deemed incompatible with the server.
 * `email_auth_enabled`: setting for allowing users authenticate with an email-password combination.
 * `require_email_format_usernames`: whether usernames should have an